Mscgen

 |||;

-# Next three on same line due to ','
+# Next four on same line due to ','

 A box A [label="box"],